akunito/my_nixos/system/hardware/drives.md

 [[https://nixos.wiki/wiki/Remote_disk_unlocking][Remote disk unlocking on NixOS Wiki]]

 * How to mount your LUKS devices automatically

+0. The drive needs to be already formated, LUKS partition created and assigned, so you can see it at /dev/mapper/partition_name
+My guides: Create LUKS Ext4 partition
+My guides: Format drive bigger than 2Tb

 1. Add the UUID to the boot.initrd.luks.devices to your configuration.nix (drives.nix module).
+    This is now done on flake.PROFILE.nix by variables.
+Adjust it accordingly together with drives.nix

     ```sh
     # To get general info